instana/robot-shop/K8s/helm/README.md

 ## Payment Gateway

 By default the `payment` service uses https://www.paypal.com as the pseudo payment provider.
 The code only does a HTTP GET against this url.
-You use a different url.
+You can use a different url.

 ```shell
 $ helm install --set payment.gateway=https://foobar.com ...